 On March 18th, Pennsylvania will adopt a newer, restyled Rules of Evidence.
 The current rules were adopted in 1998 and were modeled after the Federal Rules of Evidence at the time.
 But in 2011 the Federal Rules of Evidence were restyled to be easier to read, and Pennsylvania’s new Rules have been created to mimic the new Federal Rules.
-The restyled Rules were made available online on January 17th and can be viewed here.
+The restyled Rules were made available online on January 17th.
+Here are the restyled Rules.

 There are no major changes in the restyled Rules…rather, many sections have been reworded to be clearer and easier to understand, and many errors in grammar, citations, spacing, and alignment have been fixed.